 Seattle's Green Stormwater Infrastructure, Natural Drainage Systems, and RainWise websites show before and after photos, specifications, and descriptions of projects from small swale and "raingarden" retrofits to the 130 acre High Point development.
 All them use compost-amended soil to improve infiltration, clean runoff, and reduce the size or need for stormwater ponds and other detention structures.

-The Building Soil website shows other local projects using soil pest practices.
+The Building Soil website shows other local projects using soil pest practices, along with handy factsheets for builders, developers, and designers.

 Sustainable Sites is the first nationally-recognized rating system for sustainable site and landscape development.
 It includes soil requirements similar to Washington's, and links to case studies around the U.S.

 Do you know of a project in the Northwest that belongs on this page?
-Send a short description, with your contact information, to email@example.com and we'll call you.
+Send a short description, with your contact information, to Contact Us

 --> Continue to Other Resources: suppliers, stormwater, research, green building, and more...